ashiklom/NP_Trait_Analysis/manuscript-md/01_introduction.md

 Here we hypothesize that leaf economic relationships represent a biome-level environmental filter that regulates variability among PFTs and has little to no bearing on trait correlations within PFTs.
 To evaluate this hypothesis, we develop a hierarchical multivariate Bayesian model that explicitly accounts for across- and within-PFT variability in trait correlations.
 We then fit this model to a global database of foliar traits to estimate mean trait values and variance-covariance matrices for plant functional types as defined in a major earth system model (Community Land Model, CLM).
-We evaluate the ability of this model to reduce uncetainties in trait estimates compared to a univariate model, as well as its ability to reproduce observed patterns of global trait variation.
+We evaluate the ability of this model to reduce uncertainties in trait estimates compared to a univariate model, as well as its ability to reproduce observed patterns of global trait variation.
-Finally, we evaluate the generality and scale dependence of trait covariance patterns by comparing covariance estimates from the dataset without functional type differentiation to covariance estimates for each plant functional type.
+Finally, we evaluate the generality and scale dependence of trait covariance patterns by comparing covariance and correlation estimates from the dataset without functional type differentiation to estimates for each plant functional type.
 In particular, our study is novel in its treatment of within- and among-PFT variability simultaneously and with a global dataset.